Germany captain Alexandra Popp retires from national team – DW – 09/30/2024

 "It was extremely hard to grasp that I probably couldn't play a European Championship final," she told DW at the time.
 "It took me a really long time to process it.
 There were a lot of questions — should I have trained at all, should I have taken that one more shot?"

-Despite that disappointment, she did help Germany to an Olympic gold medal at the 2016 Rio games and won the 2010 World Cup with the U-20 team, as well as the U-17 European Championship.
+Despite that disappointment, she did help Germany to an Olympic gold medal at the 2016 Summer Olympics in Rio de Janeiro and won the 2010 World Cup with the U-20 team, as well as the U-17 European Championship.

 Serial winner with Wolfsburg